ekazanov/BaseApp/README.md

     * The good multiprocessing application is much more reliable.
     * It reduces application complexity.
     * It resolves the famous GIL problem.
-    * It allows use few frameworks with event loops in separate processes.
+    * It allows to use few frameworks with event loops in the separate processes.

 # Features #

 The multiprocessing module allows to develop following architectures:

-    * The main process and the number of the different workers.
+    1) The main process and the number of the different workers.
       Main process and workers can send messages to each other.
-    * The main process and the number of the identical workers.
+    2) The main process and the number of the identical workers.
       The workers take tasks from the task queue and work on tasks.

 # Usage #